LABSS/NetLogo2Mesa/Tutorial.md

 #### save the data

-To collect data mesa implements the `DataCollector` class.
+To collect data, Mesa implements the `DataCollector` class.
 This class allows us to collect model and agent data and automatically generates a `pandas.DataFrame` when we ask for it.
 First we import the class at the top of the script: `from mesa.datacollection import DataCollector`.
 After that inside the `__init__` of `VirusModel` we create a new `collector` attribute, an instance of `DataColletor`.
 To the `__init__` of `DataCollector` we can pass 2 parameters: model_reporters and agent_reporters, in the form of a dictionary.
 The dictionary we pass must contain as many key-value pairs as we think necessary.
 The key is a string that will represent the name of the column within the DataFrame that we will generate.
 The corresponding value can be a string or a lambda function.
 If it is a string this must be equal to an attribute of the model and the DataCollector will collect that attribute every time we call it.
 If it is a lambda function, the function determines what will be collected.
 Each time we call collector.collect(), the data is collected.
 So for now we want to collect the number of infected agents, the number of resistant agents, and the number of susceptible agents.

 ```python
 self.collector = DataCollector(